-No tree, shrub or plant shall be planted in any part of the cemetery without the written consent of the Sexton being obtained first.
+No tree, shrub or plant may be planted in any part of the cemetery without first obtaining the written consent of the Sexton.
 All unauthorised plantings will be removed immediately.

 Cemetery staff maintain the cemetery grounds and gardens.
 Memorial, plaque and headstone maintenance is the responsibility of the deceased's family or trustee.